lundqvistr/manual_medfak_research_data/manual.md

 #### The structure of data files and folders
 A structured approach to storage of data and other documents in a research project is of course important.
 However, the level in this document is on a somewhat lower level with a focus on more practical aspects of data management.
 A good source for more details on structures on the higher level is an [article](https://lakartidningen.se/klinik-och-vetenskap-1/2013/02/att-strukturera-och-dokumentera-forskningsprojekt/) by Eloranta et al, as well as information at the [UMU library web](https://www.umu.se/bibliotek/forskningsdata/samla-och-organisera/).

+#### Anonymous or pseudonymized data
+In most research involving humans, issues of integrity and handling data on individuals securely are important.
+At the same time, the subjects are unique individuals, and some way of keeping track of everyone is needed.
+It has become common to use some _key_, an identifying variable.

+Procedures and legal frameworks for dealing with these issues are mostly general, but the local implementation is often specific to the actual organization.
+So in this document the choice has been not to cover these issues but rather to refer to frameworks which should be at place where you work.

 #### FAIR data
 The concept of FAIR data (Findable, Accessible, Interoperable and Reusable) has been discussed during the last decade.
 As the [GO FAIR](https://www.go-fair.org) network describes the ambitions:
 > The ultimate goal of FAIR is to optimise the reuse of data.
 To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings.